huggingface/transformers/docs/source/en/perf_train_cpu_many.md

 kubectl logs -n kubeflow transformers-pytorchjob-worker-0 -f
 ```

-After the training job completes, the trained model can be copied from the PVC or your cloud storage location.
-When you
+After the training job completes, the trained model can be copied from the PVC or storage location.
+When you are done
-are done with the job, the PyTorchJob resource can be deleted from the cluster using `kubectl delete -f pytorchjob.yaml`.
+with the job, the PyTorchJob resource can be deleted from the cluster using `kubectl delete -f pytorchjob.yaml`.

 ## Summary